Instrument Exploration: Saxophone

 MPR/Mark Anthony

-Learning Objective: Students will learn to identify the saxophone by sound and sight.
+Learning Objective: Students will learn to identify the saxophone by sight and sound.

 CN Saxophone Mouthpiece